-As at the date of this report, there were no unissued ordinary shares under option (2016: nil).
+As at the date of this report, there were 52 million unissued ordinary shares under option with an exercise price of 1.6 cents (2017: nil).

 11. INDEMNIFICATION OF AUDITORS

 To the extent permitted by law, VDM Group Limited has agreed to indemnify it auditors, Ernst & Young, as part of the terms of its audit engagement agreement against claims by third parties arising from the audit (for an unspecified amount).
 No payment has been made to indemnify Ernst & Young during or since the financial year.